firefly-iii/firefly-iii/readme.md

 ### Donate
 If you like Firefly III and if it helps you save lots of money, why not send me a dime for every dollar saved!

 OK that was a joke.
-You could donate using [PayPal](https://docs.firefly-iii.org/en/latest/contact/note-donations.html).
-Please find the button on the page.
+You can donate using [PayPal](https://docs.firefly-iii.org/en/latest/contact/note-donations.html) or [Patreon](https://www.patreon.com/jc5).

 Thank you for considering donating to Firefly III!

 ### Alternatives
-If you are looking for alternatives, check out [Kickball's Awesome-Selfhosted list](https://github.com/Kickball/awesome-selfhosted) which features not only Firefly III but also noteworthy alternatives such as [Silverstrike](https://github.com/agstrike/silverstrike).
+If you are looking for alternatives, check out [Kickball's Awesome-Selfhosted list](https://github.com/Kickball/awesome-selfhosted) which features not only Firefly III but also many other noteworthy alternatives.

 ### Badges
 I like badges!